FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 ## Hana-Trump
 Printing hanafuda designs on western-style cardstock was not a new idea.
 [Hana-Trump](/en/trump#hana-trump), which combined the elements of hanafuda and french-suited playing cards and printed them on western-style cardstock, were already being made by Nintendo before Hana Cards were introduced.

-The differences are Hana-Trump were usually smaller than western playing cards, whereas Hana Cards had the same size (Hana-Trump that had the same size as western playing cards also existed).
+The differences are Hana-Trump were typically smaller than western playing cards, whereas Hana Cards had the same size (Hana-Trump that had the same size as western playing cards also existed).
 Also, Hana Cards omitted all elements of western playing cards (suits and numbers) from its faces.

 ## Yasen Hanafuda
 Another type of hanafuda was already being printed on western-style cardstock before Hana Cards were introduced, called Yasen Hanafuda.
 They were made by **Universal Playing Card Co.**, and had the same thickness and material as western playing cards, and the same face design, height, and width as traditional hanafuda.
 Based on the brand name and label, it is suggested that this type of hanafuda might have been carried around in the battlefield by soldiers because they fit easily in the pocket due to their small size.